ethernitychain/op-geth-ern/README.md

    The ABI file path is set using the `ABI_FILE_PATH` environment variable.
 The application reads the ABI file to understand the contract's methods and inputs.

 2. **Decoding Input Data:**
-   The application extracts the first 4 bytes of the transaction input data to identify the method signature.
+   It extracts the first 4 bytes of the transaction input data to identify the method signature.
 It then decodes the input parameters of the method using the ABI.

-3. **Sending URI:**
+3. **Posting Decoded Input:**
-   For specific methods, the extracted URI is sent to the endpoint specified by the `URI_ENDPOINT` environment variable.
+   For specific methods, the extracted Payload is sent to the endpoint specified by the `URI_ENDPOINT` environment variable.

-### Sending URI
+### Posting Decoded Input

 For specific methods related to URIs, it extracts the URI and sends it to a defined endpoint.
 The endpoint is configured using the `URI_ENDPOINT` environment variable.
-If this environment variable is not set, the application will not send the URI.
+If this environment variable is not set, it will not send the URI.

 ### Example Workflow

 First make sure that `ABI_FILE_PATH` & `URI_ENDPOINT` is set.
-To decode and process a `safeMint(address to, string memory uri)` transaction:
+To decode and process a `safeMint(address to, uint256 tokenId, string memory uri)` transaction:

 1. **Method Signature Identification:**
-   The method signature `0xd204c45e` is extracted from the transaction input data.
+   The method signature `0xcd279c7c` is extracted from the transaction input data.

 2. **Input Parameter Extraction:**
    The `uri` parameter is extracted from the transaction input data.

-3. **URI Sending:**
+   The `tokenId` parameter is extracted from the transaction input data.

+4. **Payload Posting:**
-   The extracted URI is sent to the endpoint specified by the `URI_ENDPOINT` environment variable.
+   The extracted Payload is sent to the endpoint specified by the `URI_ENDPOINT` environment variable.

 ## Usage